schollz/closestmatch/README.md

 ### Accuracy and Speed

-*closestmatch* is about 2x more accurate than Levenshtein for long strings (like in the test corpus).
+*closestmatch* is more accurate than Levenshtein for long strings (like in the test corpus).
 If you run `go test` the tests will pass which validate that Levenshtein performs < 60% accuracy and *closestmatch* performs with > 98% accuracy.

 *closestmatch* is 6-7x faster than [a fast implementation of Levenshtein](https://groups.google.com/forum/#!topic/golang-nuts/YyH1f_qCZVc).
 Try it yourself with the benchmarks: